RocketSoftware/jcl-projcl-vscode-ext/README.md

 * `projcl-vscode.saveListings`: Save Structured JCL Listing from PRO/JCL operations
 * `projcl-vscode.saveListingsIntoLocation`: Default location is .projcl/JclListings folder in user’s home directory
 * `projcl-vscode.validateBeforeReformattingJCL`: Validate JCL before Reformatting
+* `projcl-vscode.workFileHLQ`: HLQ used for PRO/JCL work files on z/OS

 The setting is accessible from the user interface by clicking the gear icon (Manage) in the lower left and selecting Settings, or by pressing **Ctrl+,** (**Ctrl** and **comma** keys pressed at the same time), followed by entering **PRO/JCL** in the **Search settings** input box.